bufbuild/protobuf-es/docs/runtime_api.md

 for example `0` for numeric types, `[]` for repeated fields, and an empty message instance for message fields.

-Extensions are stored as unknown fields (see [Protobuf language guide](https://protobuf.dev/programming-guides/proto3/#unknowns)) on a message .
+Extensions are stored as [unknown fields](#unknown-fields) on a message .
 If you retrieve an extension value, it is deserialized from the binary unknown field data.
 To mutate a value, make sure to store the new value with `setExtension` after mutating.
 For example, let's say we have the extension field `repeated string hobbies = 101`, and want to add values:

 ```ts
 import { setExtension, getExtension, hasExtension, clearExtension } from "@bufbuild/protobuf";